 It's one thing to test the connectivity of a cable that's coiled up in front of you, but it can be a whole different story when the cable that needs testing begins in one room and ends in another!
 That's where remote testing comes in … whether you need to troubleshoot transmission problems in existing LAN cabling or test the connective qualities of new network cables, a remote testing module — combined with this simple technique — can help you get through your task quickly and easily.

 |Supplies: LAN cable tester with remote module; an extra person to help with reading the remote unit (optional)|

 Compare indicator lights on the main and remote test units.
-At this point, it really helps if you have another person around to read the indicators on the remote unit!
-But if you're doing the job alone, just run the test manually, and go back and forth between test units to check that each wire functions at both ends.
-As with non-remote testing, an optimum connection is shown when both of a wire's indicators are brightly lit; a dim light equals poor connection, and no light indicates failure to connect.
+At this point, it may really help to have another person around to read the indicators on the remote unit.
+However, if you're doing the job alone, you can run the test manually, going back and forth between test units to check that each wire functions at both ends.
+As with non-remote testing, with an illuminated tester, an optimum connection is shown when both of a wire's indicators are brightly lit; a dim light equals poor connection, and no light indicates failure to connect.

 Shop at CableOrganizer® here for remote LAN testers.